KatharineME/how_to_create_video/viral.md

 ## What YouTube Values

-- click-through rate (how often someone clicks your video after seeing it)
+- Click-through rate (how often someone clicks your video after seeing it)
-- viewer retention (how long someone watches)
+- Viewer retention (how long someone watches)
-- sureys responses (does someone report your video was valuable to them)
+- Sureys responses (does someone report your video was valuable to them)

 ## Title

-Goal: Make them click and set high expectations that you will deliver
+Goal: Make them click out of extreme curisoity or high value proposition

-Under 50 characters
+- Under 50 characters

-Simple
+- Simple

-Universally interesting
+- Universally interesting

-No context needed
+- No context needed

-Not confusing or ambiguous
+- Not confusing or ambiguous

-No fat
+- No fat

-Personal
+- Personal

-Choose most intriguing words
+- Has intriguing words

-Include most popular key words that people are searching for (add underscores in phrases to enhance search)
+- Has popular keywords

-Clickbait that you actually deliver
+- Clickbait (that you deliver)

-Title should make people stay up at night wanting to know what the fuck was in that video.
-Needing to watch it out of insatiable curiosity.

 ## Thumbnail

-Simple
+- Simple

-Have person
+- Have person

-Accurate
+- Accurate

-Bright
+- Bright
+- No wasted space

-Easily readable on a phone or in list of videos.
+- Easily readable on a phone or in list of videos

-Dont waste space

-Avoid distracting backgrounds
+- No distracting backgrounds

-Interesting stuff should be in the front
+- Interesting stuff in front

 ## Hook

-Transient attention lasts 8 seconds, you must hook the person in the time and focus them on the goal of the video.
+Transient attention lasts 8 seconds.
+You must hook them in this time.
+Focus them on the goal of the video and show them it is what they were expecting.

-Focused attention lasts 4 minutes, therefore there needs to be something exciting and
+Focused attention lasts 4 minutes.
+Add something particularly exciting or interesting every 4 minutes to hold them.

 ## Story